-The syllabus for the KIITEE 2019 examination is as follows:
+The subjects in the syllabus range from secondary to graduation level.
+The basic syllabus for the KIITEE 2020 examination is as follows:

 Candidates can download the detailed syllabus from the official website, www.kiitee.ac.in